September storm: Spring turns to winter in New Zealand as wild weather looms

 The gales from it may spread as far north as Auckland City.

-"It starts in the South Island tomorrow evening with wind and rain and then moves up the North Island during the early hours of Sunday," Coutts said.
+"It starts in the South Island tonight with wind and rain and then moves up the North Island during the early hours of Sunday," Coutts said.

 "The snow comes in from late-Sunday into Monday morning and goes right down to sea-level in Southland.
 It's the lowest we've forecast snow this winter."